-- HE/LX Analysis Software and Manual disk
+- HE/LX Analysis Software disk

 - License File disk

-- HASP software key
+- Software HASP key

-- USB flashcard reader
+- · USB flashcard reader

 The HE/LX Analysis software must be installed on your hard drive in order to run.
 A license file must also be installed.
 A demo patient has been provided with your software.
 Otherwise, you will need a flash.dat file from a Holter recorder to begin analysis.